This story was last updated Nov. 17, 2022

-Let this holiday season, and this season of giving pies, mark the start of your planning for 2022.
+Let this holiday season, and this season of giving pies, mark the start of your planning for the coming year.
 If you’re planning to implement a more consistent direct mail or email marketing strategy, for example, use the pie giveaway as a launchpad.

 The best part of a Thanksgiving giveaway is that it gives you an opportunity to express your gratitude for your clients — both past and present.
 It’s that attitude of gratitude that will connect with your sphere and keep you top-of-mind as the New Year starts and throughout the year.